nickbryan/httputil/README.md

 * [ ] Finalise all default values, ensure they are correct.
 * [ ] This README needs filling out properly.
 * [ ] Finalise all package documentation.
+* [ ] Add pre handler hook / transformer like fuego
+* [ ] Redirects
+* [ ] Cookies
+* [ ] Access to the underlying writer?
+* [ ] Could we handle the query, path, header validation through middleware or params on Endpoint?
+  * They don't require decoding into something as they are accessible through hte request so we can validate them before they hit the handler?
+  * Maybe the middleware takes the validations in the constructor to be declared on the endpoint and applies them